TAP-GGC/TeamRocketPizza/README.md

   <img alt="unity logo" src = "media/technology/UnityLogo.png" width="500" height=""/>
 </p>

-* [Unity](https://unity.com/) is a block-based programming language developed by the MIT Media Lab as an education tool for children to learn computing in a fun and interactive way.
+* [Unity](https://unity.com/) is a cross-platform game engine that allows users to develop and create intereactive experiences and games in a 2D or 3D environment.
 * Scratch has drag-and-drop interfaces.
 Unlike text-based programming language like Java or C where you physically type every line of code, in Scratch, you can drag and drop pre-made codes and organize them into an algorithm.
 It's like solving a jigsaw puzzle!
 * Explain why your team chose this technology for this workshop.